Chart Color Schemes

 Narromine faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 15.3%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are the most common at 12.7%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.1%).
-Vocational credentials are prevalent, with 41.4% of residents aged 15+ holding such qualifications - advanced diplomas at 8.6% and certificates at 32.8%.
+The area's university qualification rate stands at 15.3%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are the most common, with a rate of 12.7%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.1%).
+Vocational credentials are prevalent among residents aged 15+, with 41.4% holding such qualifications, including advanced diplomas at 8.6% and certificates at 32.8%.
 Educational participation is high, with 33.9% of residents currently enrolled in formal education.

 This includes 14.4% in primary education, 10.3% in secondary education, and 2.0% pursuing tertiary education.